 Other Creatures of "Myth"

 The Black MonsterA mysterious demon who exists seemingly only to kill, the Black Monster has been slaughtering innocents for over eleven thousand years, his massacres coinciding with the birth of the Moon Child every one hundred and eight years - his victims often including the Moonchild as well.
 It's commonly believed that his mission in life is to prevent the Moon Child from cleansing the world, which would destroy him as well; of course, Dart has set out to kill the Monster long before this can happen, motivated by revenge for the destruction of Neet.
-It's revealed that the Black Monster is actually Rose, trying to save the world by stopping the Moon Child from ending it.

 - The Antichrist: Commonly believed to be such.